alex-saja/champions-league-scheduler/README.md

 - **No Country Derbies**: Teams will not play against others from the same federation

 This project aims to create a feasible schedule by formulating an optimization model that includes binary decision variables, multiple linear constraints and no objective function.
-This is a classic case of Mixed Integer Programming.
+This is a classic case of Integer Programming.
 The solution generated will satisfy the constraints mentioned above.

 The official schedule by UEFA will differ and likely incorporate additional constraints, such as: